 Even if the vaginal discharge is normal in color, if the cat appears to be struggling, but the kittens are not coming out, then contact the vet.
 It means that the cat is unable to give birth by herself.

-Please note that this is an emergency and that your cat needs to receive medical assistance as soon as possible.
-Do not attempt to get the kittens out yourself because you can hurt them, as well as the cat.
+Please note that if this happens, it is an emergency, and your cat needs medical assistance as soon as possible.
+Please do not attempt to get the kittens out yourself because you can hurt them and the cat.

 3 - The Cat is Not Taking the Kittens Out of the Sacks

-In some cases, the cat expels the kittens so fast that there isn’t enough time for it to take each one out of the birthing sacks.
-For whichever reason, if you notice that the cat is not taking the kittens out of the birthing sacks, then you have to intervene as quickly as possible.
+Sometimes, the cat expels the kittens so fast that there isn't enough time to take each one out of the birthing sacks.
+If you notice that the cat is not taking the kittens out of the birthing sacks, you have to intervene as quickly as possible.

-Please note that this is an emergency and that you need to act immediately.
+Please note that this is an emergency and that you must act immediately.
 There is no time to take the kittens to the vet.
-Call your vet to talk you through the steps, but be ready to intervene.
+Instead, call your vet to talk you through the steps, but be ready to intervene.

-First, you have to gently take the kitten out of the birthing sack using your hands.
+First, you must gently remove the kitten from the birthing sack using your hands.
 Do not use knives or scissors to avoid hurting the kitten.
 The sack is easy enough to break.

-Then, soak a clean washcloth in lukewarm water, rinse it, and use it to gently wash the kitten’s nose and mouth.
-This is a very important step because the kitten’s airway might be blocked by various artifacts.
-If its mother does not clean it, then it is up to you.
+Then, soak a clean washcloth in lukewarm water, rinse it, and use it to gently wash the kitten's nose and mouth.
+This is an essential step because the kitten's airway might be blocked by various artifacts.
+It is up to you if its mother does not clean it.

-Follow the cat’s behavior closely and make sure that all the kittens are able to breathe.
+Follow the cat's behavior closely and ensure that all the kittens can breathe.
 As soon as they start breathing, the kittens are agitated and begin fidgeting.
 If you notice any kittens being very still, check their airways.